leon-ai/docs.getleon.ai/docs/glossary.md

 ## Modules

 Modules are Leon's skills; thanks to them Leon can work his magic.
+Modules contain one or an infinity of [actions](/glossary.md#actions).

 ::: tip
 The more modules Leon has, the more skillful he becomes.